 How to make almond flour spice waffles

-To begin, you need to heat up your waffles maker and make sure it’s greased according to the manufacturers instructions (you certainly don’t want your waffles to stick).
+To begin, heat up your waffle maker and make sure it’s greased according to the manufacturers instructions (you certainly don’t want your waffles to stick).

 Each waffle cooks for 5 to 7 minutes over medium heat until lightly browned.
 Gently take the waffles out of the waffle iron and repeat until the batter is gone.

-While the waffles are cooking, you can start on the apple compote!
+While the waffles are cooking, start on the apple compote!